bioinfo-chru-strasbourg/howard/docs/help.param.md

 If a full path is not provided, the system will automatically detect files within database folders (see Configuration doc) and assembly (see Parameter option).

 Examples:
-> Annotation with dbSNP and dbNSFP databases with all fields
+> Annotation with dbSNP database with INFO/tags fields, and dbNSFP databases with all fields

 ```json
 "annotations": {